crysalead/chaos-orm/docs/schemas.md

 });

 $entity = Gallery::create([
     'name'    => 'My Gallery',
     'created' => '2014-10-26 00:25:15'   // It's a string
 ]);

 $entity->created;                        // It's a MyDateTime instance

+// Exports into quoted string compatible with my RDBMS
 $entity->to('datasource');               // [
                                          //     'name'    => "'My Gallery'",
                                          //     'created' => "'2014-10-26 00:25:15'"
                                          // ]);
 ```

-The fact that the `'cast'` handler manage several types of data is necessery because the casting handlers are used to cast datasource data as well as manually setted data (e.g. `$entity->created = '2015-07-26'`).
+The fact that the `'cast'` handler manage several types of data is necessery because the casting handlers are used to cast datasource data as well as manually setted data like `$entity->created = '2015-07-26'`.

 Also, the `'datasource'` handler need to manage several types of data because `'cast'` handlers are optionnals so there's no warranty that the passed value is of a specific type.

 ##### Custom Formatters

 It's also possible to define some custom formatters.
-To do so, you need to add you custom handlers using the `->formatter()` method with a specific key for example in this case `'form'` since I want this custom export for my `<form>`.
+To do so, you need to add you custom handler using the `->formatter()` method with a specific key.
+Let's take the following example where I want a custom export of entities's data for `<form>`s.

 Example: